 - 2 Eggs

-- Keep your buttered form on a baking grid and add in a ¼ of the Clafoutis liquid mix.
+- Pour a ¼of the pastry into the baking shape.
 Take it into the oven and bake it first for 5 minutes.
-That's important, since we need the bottom to be a bit hard before we add in the rest.
+That's important because we need the bottom to be a bit hard before we add in the rest.

 - Spread the cherries over the semi baked pastry.

 - Sprinkle the remaining half of the sugar over the cherries and semi baked pastry.